SSEHUB/EASyProducer/README.md

 News
 -------------

-April/May 2024: EASy-Producer is heading for Eclipse 2024-03 and JDK 17.
+June 2024: EASy-Producer is on Eclipse 2024-06 and JDK 21, pre-built PDEs ship with embedded JRE.

 As we did not publish a full release for a longer term, we refer here to the nightly builds and their documentation.